CS571-F23/hw5/README.md

  - a picture (with appropriate alt tag, e.g. "A picture of Smokey")
  - a name
- - an "about me" button (see Step 4)
+ - a "show more" button (see Step 4)
  - a "save" button (see Step 5)

 ... for each of the buddies available for adoption.